thomasokken/free42/mac/README.txt

 Installing Free42:

-Copy Free42Decimal.exe (or Free42Binary.exe, or both) to wherever you want it, e.g. create a directory "C:\Program Files\Free42" and put it there.
+Copy Free42 Decimal (or Free42 Binary, or both) to wherever you want it, e.g. in /Applications or somewhere in your home directory.
-When Free42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
+When Free42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the keyboard map, respectively.
+These files will be stored in a directory named .free42 within your home directory.
-By default, these additional files will be stored in the same directory as Free42.exe, but you may specify a different directory if you wish.
-To do so, go to the Preferences dialog, and change the "Free42 Directory" setting.

-Free42 comes with two skins built in, but you may use different ones, by storing them in either the "Free42 Directory" (as specified in the Preferences dialog), or the directory where Free42.exe is located.
+Free42 comes with two skins built in, but you may use different ones, by placing them in the $HOME/.free42 directory.
+They will show up in the Skin menu immediately.

 Uninstalling Free42:

-Remove Free42Decimal.exe, Free42Binary.exe, and the Free42 directory and its
+Remove Free42 Decimal, Free42 Binary, and the $HOME/.free42 directory and its contents.exe.
-contents, and any shortcuts you have created to point to Free42.exe.

 Documentation